carenaudo/Menipy/CODEXLOG.md

 **Summary:** Added `save_contour_sides_image` in `analysis/plotting.py` to plot left and right contours using matplotlib.
 Introduced a test that saves a PNG when matplotlib is available.
 Matplotlib was re-added to `requirements.txt` and `setup.py`.
 All tests pass (53 passed, 29 skipped).

+## Entry 117 - Save contour profiles from GUI

+**Task:** Add option to save left and right pendant drop profiles using matplotlib.

+**Summary:** Extended `analysis.plotting` with `save_contour_side_profiles` to export individual side plots.
+The `AnalysisTab` now shows a "Save Profiles" checkbox (enabled for pendant tab). `MainWindow` saves images to a `plot/` directory when the option is checked.
+Updated tests verify image output and new plotting function.
+All tests pass.

+## Entry 118 - Show precise surface areas

+**Task:** Display left, right and mean surface areas with higher precision and fix GUI default values.

+**Summary:** Updated `AnalysisTab` labels to default to "0.0000" and changed `set_metrics` to format values with four decimal places.
+Tests adjusted for the new precision.
+All tests pass (55 passed, 29 skipped).